Rollczi/LiteDevelopers-docs/docs/documentation/LiteCommands/getting-started.md

+# Get Started!

-# Get Started with LiteCommands framework!
+with LiteCommands framework!

 This page will guide you through the process of adding LiteCommands to your project.